zhiyi-chen217/repository-template/docs/meeting notes/1st meeting.md

     - Description
     - Capacity
     - Name
+    - Can be reserved by student or only employee

 ## Capabilities of system administrator
-- Input room information
+- Input new room information
-- Input building information
+- Input new building information
 - Specifying the relationship between each room and building

 ## Other details: